TheEdoRan/next-safe-action/website/docs/migrations/v6-to-v7.md

 _But please still read this migration guide carefully before upgrading to v7._

-First, install the [TypeSchema adapter](https://typeschema.com/#coverage) for the validation library of your choice to use next-safe-action v7.

 Assuming you're using Zod, in previous versions, you'd define an auth action client and then an action like this:

 ```typescript title="action-client-v6.ts"